wso2/carbon-kernel/docs/KernelFeatures/ResolvingtheComponentStartupOrder.md

 When you define an OSGi service component, the component bundle may need to register more than one OSGi service of the same type.
 This can be done in two ways as explained below.

  * **Registering a known number of services:** You can use the serviceCount manifest attribute to specify the number of services that you register from your bundle as shown below.
-Here you know the exact number of services that your register at development time.
+Here you know the exact number of services that you register at development time.

         Carbon-Component: osgi.service;
         objectClass=”org.wso2.carbon.kernel.transports.CarbonTransport”;